Kalaisgit/Quiz_app_frontend/README.md

 Clone the this repository in your local, using the below command In the terminal of your VScode, type, "link" and hit ENTER key.
 The repo is now available locally,

 Frontend:
 To cd into the frontend of the project, type, cd "drag and drop the frontend folder" and hit ENTER.
-Your are in your frontend of the project, add .env file inside src that has the key and value pair of url, the endpoints are about hit->(http://localhost/5001)
+Your are in your frontend of the project, add .env file inside root folder that has the key and value pair of url, the endpoints are about hit->(http://localhost/5001)

 Type the below command, in your terminal. " npm i " and hit ENTER key.
 This should probably install npm packages and their dependencies inside the package.json file.